 You could simply ‘try’ to walk more by adding an extra walk to your day but the chances of keeping it up for a long period of time probably isn’t too high.
 We recommend making small tweaks to your daily routine such as getting off the bus one stop early and walking the rest of the way or walk to the shops instead of driving.

-If you own a dog then you have great motivation to put your wellies on to help him/her keep fit by taking them for long walks.
+If you happen to have man's best friend in your life, then you have a great motivator for putting your wellies on to help keep your furry friend fit and happy.
+Take your canine companion for long walks.
 Not only will this be rewarding and healthy for your dog, but you get the added bonus of increasing your fitness level at the same time.

 How will I know when I hit the recommended 10,000 step count?
 Most smart phones now have built-in ‘healthy’ apps which automatically monitor fitness activities.
 Some of them even maps out the journey you did!
 However, if you don’t own a smart phone there are other cheaper devices on the market to keep track of your steps such as pedometers.

 What will walking actually achieve?